A Fragile, Covert, Female, Narcissist.

-Deep down all Narcissist has an extremely possibly even no sense of self, very jealous people, they have very fragile egos and are insecure, so they have to mask all of this, by playing the victim or being a grandiose, covert or overt narcissist, It’s all an act to cover up how damaged they genuinely are and how envious they are, it’s all a defence mechanism.
+Deep down, all narcissists have a low sense of self.
+They are very envious people, they have very fragile egos and are insecure, so they have to mask all of this by playing the victim or being a grandiose.
+Covert or overt narcissist, it’s all an act to cover up who they genuinely are and how envious they are.
+It’s all a defence mechanism.
 It’s nothing to do with you.

-Male and female will use, manipulation, and gaslighting, they’ll be charming, they’ll be your soulmate,
+Male and females will use manipulation and gaslighting.
+They’ll be charming.
+They’ll be your soulmate,

 Whereas men tend to use all the romance, and sweeping you off your feet, all of the things women want to hear, so they use emotions to hook you in.

-Both male and female will be obsessed with achievements, status and money; they both want to be successful, male or female.
+Both males and females will be obsessed with achievements, status and money; they both want to be successful, male or female.
 It’s never enough, and they always want more to try and fill a void they never can.

-Both male and female like to spend money theirs or not, not all but most female narcissist want to hook up with someone who has money, and some male ones also do.
+Both males and females like to spend money theirs or not, not all, but most female narcissists want to hook up with someone who has money, and some male ones also do.

-Both male and female narcissist wants to be the centre of attention, due to needing to feel validated and cover up their low self-esteem.
+Both a male and female narcissists want to be the centre of attention due to needing to feel validated and cover up their low self-esteem.